 B.S. in Actuarial Science

-Actuarial science is the study of problems of insurance and finance through mathematical modeling.
-Actuaries develop theoretical models to evaluate the current financial implications of uncertain future events.
-As such, actuaries requires a combination of strong analytical skills, business knowledge, and understanding of human behavior to manage complex risks facing our society.
+An Actuarial Science Degree involves the study of insurance and finance problems through mathematical modeling.
+Actuaries develop theoretical models to evaluate the financial implications of uncertain future events.
+As a result, actuaries must combine strong analytical skills, business knowledge, and an understanding of human behavior to manage complex risks facing our society. come to Otterbein University to recruit actuarial students for internships.
+Some students complete internships in Cincinnati, Cleveland, and out-of-state.

 Actuarial Science Program

-Otterbein is the first private university in Ohio offering a BS in Actuarial Science.
-Our program is identified as an advanced undergraduate Actuarial Science program by the Society of Actuaries.
-Our students receive closely-directed classroom instruction and individualized advising.
-Our program provides preparation for the professional actuarial examinations administered by the Casualty Actuary Society and the Society of Actuaries.
-We also offer courses approved by Society of Actuaries and Casualty Actuarial Society which cover all three Validation by Education Experience (VEE) exams.
-These are required for actuarial certification.
+Otterbein wasis the first private university in Ohio to offer a BS in Actuarial Science.
+Moreover, our program is recognized as an advanced undergraduate Actuarial Science program by the Society of Actuaries.
+Students benefit from closely-directed classroom instruction and individualized advising.
+The Actuarial Science Degree program prepares students for the professional actuarial examinations administered by the Casualty Actuary Society and the Society of Actuaries.
+In addition, we offer courses approved by the Society of Actuaries and the Casualty Actuarial Society, which cover all three Validation by Education Experience (VEE) exams.
+These exams are required for actuarial certification.

 Internship

-Columbus has several insurance headquarters such as Nationwide Insurance, State Auto Insurance Companies, Grange Insurance, and Motorists Mutual Insurance Company.
-These insurance companies offer paid internship opportunities and often come to Otterbein University to recruit actuarial students for internships.
-Some students complete internships in Cincinnati, Cleveland, and out-of-state.
+Columbus is home to several major insurance headquarters, such as Nationwide Insurance, State Auto Insurance Companies, Grange Insurance, and Encova Motorists Mutual Insurance Company.
+These companies offer paid internship opportunities and often visit Otterbein University to recruit actuarial students for internships.
+Additionally, some students complete internships in Cincinnati and, Cleveland, and some pursue even out-of-state opportunties.

 Frequently Asked Questions About Actuarial Science